ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab4/prepcontract.md

     EOF
     ```

+## Create a convenience script to encrypt the environment  section

-1. Check to see if the environment variable for your IBM Log Analysis instance is still set from the prior lab:
+1. Change to the directory used for the environment section display it:

     ``` bash
-    echo ${LOG_INGESTION_KEY}
+    cd ../environment && pwd
     ```

-1. Skip this instruction if it is already set; otherwise, set an environment variable for your IBM Log Analysis ingestion key
+2. Create this convenience script to encrypt the environment portion of the contract:

     ``` bash
-    read -sp "Log Ingestion Key: " LOG_INGESTION_KEY && echo
-    ```

-1. Check to see if the environment variable for the hostname of your IBM Log Analysis instance is still set from the prior lab:

-    ``` bash
-    echo ${LOG_HOSTNAME}
-    ```

-1. Skip this instruction if it is already set; otherwise, set an environment variable for the hostname of your IBM Log Analysis instance

-    ``` bash
-    read -p "Log Hostname: " LOG_HOSTNAME
-    ```

-1. Create this convenience script to encrypt the environment portion of the contract:

-    ``` bash
-    cat << EOF > environment/flow.env
+    cat << EOF > flow.env
     # Create the env section of the contract and add the contents in the env.yaml file.
     ENV_PLAIN="./env.yaml.plaintext"
     ENV="env.yaml"